 Do not be afraid to ask them for their numbers.
 If they are driving off, snap a picture of the witnesses’ license plate with your phone.
 We may be able to track them down later.

-Take notes and photos of the place where the accident happened, the conditions, who may have witnessed it, distances, sizes, the time and date, the known severity of the injuries, identity of employees who may have spoken to you and what they said.
+Take notes and photos of the place where the accident happened, the conditions, who may have witnessed it, distances, sizes, the time and date, the known severity of the injuries, identity of employees who may have spoken to you, and what they said.
 You do not want to forget any details that may assist your case.
 Do not hesitate to write anything down or record things on your phone.
 If you or the injured party has already received medical attention, you should also include the details about the help you received.
-Proper documentation and pictures will go a long way in assisting us to recover for your claim.
+Proper documentation and pictures will go a long way in assisting us to recover your claim.

 Pain and suffering, emotional trauma, stress, change in lifestyle, nuisance, frustration from being injured can cause lasting effects.

 If the accident resulted in keeping you out of your job, you’ll also incur a loss of wages.
 These are tricky.
 It is important that you can show you tried to earn money if possible or else a jury likely will not be very sympathetic unless you have truly devastating injuries.
 That said, having to take time off for treatment or a lower-paying position is recoverable.
 You should not have to bear the loss for injuries caused by someone else’s property.

 Other damages that were foreseeable and caused by the injury may be recovered too.
 Often, people are required to hire people to take care of lawns or even help clean their homes due to severe injuries.